Toxic Black Mold

 Skin Tests for Mold Symptoms

 Another way to detect mold allergies is through a skin test.
 This test can be done in the doctor or allergist's office where they will insert tiny drops of purified mold allergens into the surface of your skin and observe the reaction.
-Skin tests are actually more reliable than blood tests, although neither can detect allergies to every mold species as purified mold allergens from every type of mold are not available for allergy tests.

 Blood Tests for Mold Symptoms